Lab Guide: Introducing supply chain security with ansible-sign

 Task 3: Create a MANIFEST.in file

-# Exclude .git
+# Exclude development artifacts

 global-exclude .git